What You’ll Learn 🌐

 What is Dewesoft NET?

-The Dewesoft NET application module provides a nice way to acquire data over the network.
-This allows us to use multiple systems as one instrument or to acquire data from different locations.
+The Dewesoft NET application module provides an efficient way to acquire data over a network.
+This makes it possible to use multiple systems as a single instrument or to collect data from different locations.

-The Dewesoft NET application module allows one or more measurement units to be under the control of other computers, named clients.
+The Dewesoft NET module allows one or more measurement units to be controlled by other computers, referred to as clients.
 The measurement units and clients must be connected via TCP/IP.

-It is important to note that while any channel can be viewed by the clients, the actual data is stored on the measurement units.
+It is important to note that although any channel can be viewed by the clients, the actual data is stored on the measurement units.

-Working with Dewesoft-NET is comprised of three basic steps:
+Working with Dewesoft NET consists of three basic steps:

-Measurement - creating a display, measuring and acquiring data, and storing this data on a network.
+Measurement – Create displays, perform measurements, acquire data, and store this data on the network.

-Analysis - analyze acquired and stored data on the network, and export measured data.
+Analysis – Analyze the acquired and stored data on the network, and export the measured data.

 Which are the modes of operation?